3 Primary Mesothelioma Treatments

 Minor surgery is used to diagnose Mesothelioma and control pain and symptoms.

-Major surgery is used remove cancerous tumors and improve long-term prognosis.
+Major surgery is used to cancerous tumors and improve long-term prognosis.

 A Mesothelioma doctor will recommend which surgery is best for each unique case.